menus12/ML-Learn-2024/README.md

 ### Extension of metadata

-A typical study material of each type is essentially a text, which may be supported by videos or illustrations.
+The typical study material of each type is essentially a text, which may be supported by videos or illustrations.
 So we want to extract the total duration of videos, the number of images and count the number of words for each material.
 As the source text is in Markdown format and all assets are embedded in the source text, we also need to remove all links to previously counted assets and non-alpha-numeric characters to make the word count more accurate.

 ### Convertion to tabular data

-Since raw JSON data contains many data (e.g. material sources, deployment logs, etc.) which is not relevant for further analysis the purpose of the convertion script is to whitelist only relevant features for both types of files and save these collections as CSV files.
+Since raw JSON data contains a lot of data (e.g. material sources, deployment logs, etc.) which is not relevant for further analysis, the purpose of the conversion script is to whitelist only relevant features for both types of files and save these collections as CSV.

 **Table 1: Dataset files**